sergeyen7/sergeyen7.github.io/index.md

 * 70 % of trades will close with loss.
 * But profit from 30% will be much greater than loss from 70 %.

-Your task - patiently wait for it and don't use risky setting for position sizing.
+Your task - patiently wait for trend and don't use risky setting for position sizing.

 * * *